 Let $\vX \in \X$ be a random vector drawn according to the marginal of $\cD$ on $\X$, and let $\Sig : \X \to \X$ be the second-moment operator $\vec{a} \mapsto \E(\vX \dotp{\vX,\vec{a}})$.
 For a finite-dimensional $\X$, $\Sig$ is simply the (uncentered) covariance matrix $\E[\vX \vX^\t]$.
 For a sample $T := \{ \vX_1, \vX_2, \dotsc, \vX_m \}$ of $m$ independent copies of $\vX$, denote by $\Sig_T : \X \to \X$ the empirical second-moment operator $\vec{a} \mapsto m^{-1} \sum_{i=1}^m\vX_i \dotp{\vX_i,\vec{a}}$.

 Consider first the finite-dimensional case, where $\X = \reals^d$, and assume $\Sig$ is not singular.
+Let $\norm{\cdot}_2$ denote the Euclidean norm in $\reals^d$.
 In this case we obtain a guarantee for ordinary least squares with $\lambda = 0$.
 The guarantee holds whenever the empirical estimate of $\Sig$ is close to the true $\Sig$ \emph{in expectation}, a mild condition that requires only bounded low-order moments.
 For concreteness, we assume the following condition.\footnote{As shown by \citet{SV}, Condition~\ref{cond:strong} holds for various heavy-tailed distributions (\emph{e.g.}, when $\vX$ has a product distribution with bounded $4+\eps$ moments for some $\eps > 0$).
 Condition~\ref{cond:strong} may be easily substituted with other moment conditions, yielding similar results, at least up to logarithmic factors.}

 \begin{condition}[\citealt{SV}] There exists $c, \eta > 0$ such that

 for every orthogonal projection $\Pi$ in $\reals^d$. \end{condition} Under this condition, we show the following guarantee for least squares regression. \begin{theorem} Assume $\Sig$ is not singular.
 If $\vX$ satisfies \condref{strong} with some fixed parameters $c > 0$ and $\eta>0$, then if \algref{regression} is run with $n \geq O(d \log(1/\delta))$ and $\delta \in (0,1)$, with probability at least $1-\delta$,